Detox Your Home: The Laundry

 This is the final article in our series about detoxing your home.
 If you've missed any of the instalments, you can find the links here:

 Where to buy natural laundry products

 Shop for all your natural laundry products at Hello Charlie.
-You'll find natural clothes detergents, dryer balls, stainless steel pegs and bamboo pegs, natural stain removers and more.
+You'll find natural clothes detergents, dryer balls, stainless steel pegs, bamboo pegs, natural stain removers, and more.
 As always, everything is researched and reviewed against our strict sustainability criteria before we stock it.
 So you can shop with confidence!